MicrosoftDocs/cpp-docs/docs/cppcx/platform-collections-map-class.md

 A type that provides a function object that can compare two element values as sort keys to determine their relative order in the Map.
 By default, [std::less\<K>](../standard-library/less-struct.md).

 *__is_valid_winrt_type()*
-A compiler generated function that validates the type of *K* and *V* and provides a friendly error message if the type cannot be stored in the Map.
+A compiler-generated function that validates the type of *K* and *V* and provides a friendly error message if the type cannot be stored in the Map.

 ### Remarks